ope Francis authorized the promulgation of the decree

 Conchita was the instrument chosen by God to give the

-seek to spread in the Church the Reign of the Holy Spirit, which is the
+These Works seek to spread in the Church the Reign of the Holy Spirit,

-faithfully kept a spiritual diary that numbered sixty six handwritten
+spiritual diary that numbered sixty six handwritten manuscripts which

-manuscripts which equals in amplitude the Summa of St. Thomas Aquinas.
+equals in amplitude the Summa of St. Thomas Aquinas.
+She addresses to

-She addresses to all the People of God: to single and married people, to
+all the People of God: to single and married people, to priests and to

-on earth".
-At the time her canonization process began in 1959, about 200
+the time her canonization process began in 1959, about 200 volumes of

-volumes of her writings were presented to the Congregation for the
+her writings were presented to the Congregation for the Causes of

 Beatification.
 May 4, 2019 in Mexico City.